tufimtseva/animation_from_blur_and_noise/README.md

 * A noise estimator network that predicts σ
 * FiLM-based feature modulation to adaptively condition features on noise level
 * A Restormer-based pre-denoising option for extreme noise conditions
-* A temporal consistency loss to improve metrics
+* A temporal consistency loss to improve motion reconstruciton quality

 ## Installation
 We recommend using conda.